hellohaptik/docs_haptik/docs/bot-analytics/story-analysis.md

 title: Story Analysis
 ---

 You must already know that *Stories* are sub-components within a created bot.
-In our analytics tool, you can click on "*Story Analysis*" to analyse any bot's performance on a sub-story level.
+In our Intelligent Analytics tool, you can click on "*Story Analysis*" to analyse any bot's performance on a sub-story level.

 ![Teja Menu](assets/story-analysis-teja-lhs.png)